 Not being able to work in the way you did before transplant can feel like a big loss.
 You may struggle to find focus and mourn for your old life.
-Our booklet Your Mental Health and Stem Cell Transplant and the Recovery: Mind section of our website anthonynolan.org/mind may help.
+Our booklet Your mental health and stem cell transplant and the Recovery section of our website anthonynolan.org/recovery may help.